 - Impaired concentration

 Some people recover from inner ear infection over a few weeks and are soon symptom-free.
-Others may develop chronic dizziness if the vestibular nerve has been damaged.
-However, physical therapy and other treatments can usually help over time, according to VEDA.
+Others may develop chronic dizziness if the infection damages their vestibular nerve.
+Physical therapy and other treatments can usually help over time.

 Janet O’Dell, RN